linazoo/third-phase/week-1/wednesday.md

 ### Lecture

-**The Lifecycle of a Project**
+AM: The Lifecycle of a Project
-A walkthrough of best practices and tools used when creating projects.

 ### Challenges